copsTvFan/cops-episode-guide/guide.md

   the two women into custody and the women explain that the two male occupants continued east.
 K-9 tracks the suspects with the help of an air unit and the two men are taken into custody.
-- Deputy Anthony Geraldi of the Leon County FL Sheriff's Office patrols a neighborhood that has had a rash of burglaries in the past month.
+- Deputy Anthony Geraldi of the Leon County, FL Sheriff's Office patrols a neighborhood that has had a rash of burglaries in the past month.
 He spots an occupied vehicle stopped on the roadside and decide to question the occupants.
 The male and female occupants explain that they are just parked